Intelligent-Silicon/AutoUnattend/README.md

 In order of processing, when a component exists.

 [windowsPE](windowsPE.md) Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installation and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.
+P

 [offlineServicing](offlineServicing.md)  Apply unattended Setup setting to an offline Microsoft Windows image, like drivers, language packs, update packages and other packages.